 - Finally, setup a Cell Update binding on the Indicators dataset property of the Linear Scale.
 Notice below that both of the cell bindings are for the same row, just different columns.
 This is fine, as long as there aren't duplicate bindings for the same cell.

-- Bind the Value cell to the same Tag (i.e., Ramp1) used in the custom property Color binding to get the value.
+- Bind the Value cell to the same Tag used in the custom property Color binding to get the value.
+Click the Add icon, click the Tag icon and select the Ramp1 tag, then click OK.

 - Now, the Linear Scale has an Indicator that moves to show a realtime value and changes color whenever it goes outside the setpoints.
 The image below shows the indicator below the setpoint, within range, and then exceeding the setpoint.